-A referral is made to the Local SEN Area Team (trigger for referral which could be made by parent/professional).
+A referral is made to the Local SEN Area Team (trigger for referral which could be made by parent or professional).
 Requests for Statutory Assessment by schools, must be discussed at LIFT prior to application - Local Inclusion Forum Team (LIFT).

-For 5-15 year olds: Discussion at the Local Inclusion Forum (LIFT) will advise on strategies and universal & targeted services available via local offer.
+For 5-15 year olds: Discussion at the Local Inclusion Forum (LIFT) will advise on strategies and universal and targeted services available through the local offer.
 The SEN Area Manager, on behalf of the Local Authority, will then receive the the LIFT Summary of Intervention Sheet and make a decision to initial assessment.

 For 16+: Referrals will be received by the Local SEN Area team.
 Young People Assessment and Placement Officers will liaise with the young people (with the support of their families) directly from initial request for statutory assessment through to final decision.